 Public schools may not offer any class that does not meet state standards as defined by the State Board of Education.
 Every class offered MUST be preapproved by the State Board of Education.
 In addition, all music classes are encouraged to follow the National Music Standards as defined by the National Association for Music Education.
-To simplify this task, the NAfME Guitar Council has published the Best Practices for Guitar Education which clearly defines the skills and techniques to teach in order to fulfill state and national standards.
-In addittion, the Guitar Foundation of America has published its own set of standards.
+To simplify this task, the NAfME Guitar Council has published the Best Practices for Guitar Education which clearly defines the skills and techniques to teach to fulfill state and national standards.
+In addition, the Guitar Foundation of America has published its own set of standards.

 These links are to state and national standards.
 Please know that teachers have been dismissed from employment for not following standards.
 Most importantly, guitar students deserve to be exposed to the skills and techniques associated with these standards much like music students in other disciplines.